 Use comfortable blankets to keep them warm and cozy.
 You can also soak their feet or hands in warm water to offer additional comfort.

-Like all aspects of cancer, the end stage is difficult, too, though thankfully with the right care, we hope you and your loved one can be comfortable and that your quality of life can be good.
+Like all aspects of cancer, the end-stage is difficult, too, though thankfully, with the right care and cancer research, we hope you and your loved one can be comfortable and that your quality of life can be good.

 What Are Traditional Forms of Treatment for Leukemia?

 Treatment will vary depending on the patient’s age, health, and type of Leukemia.
 If Leukemia cells have spread to cerebrospinal fluid, more aggressive treatment approaches may be recommended.
-Traditionally, doctors may recommend chemotherapy and radiation therapy, however other forms of treatment may also include targeted therapy, biological therapy, and stem cell transplant.
-While acute leukemia may be able to be cured through treatment and induce remission, chronic leukemia cannot.
-However, treatment can help slow the progression of the cancer and help manage symptoms.
+Traditionally, doctors may recommend chemotherapy and radiation therapy; however other forms of treatment may also include targeted therapy, biological therapy, and stem cell transplant.
+While acute leukemia may be cured through treatment and induce remission, chronic leukemia cannot.
+However, treatment can help slow cancer progression and help manage symptoms.

 Alternative Therapy for Leukemia

 Intensive chemotherapy, radiation therapy, and other cancer treatment methods can be invasive and leave CLL patients feeling weak.
-At ITC, we focus on alternative cancer treatment methods that don’t include intensive chemotherapy treatments or radiation therapy.
+At Immunity Therapy Center, we focus on alternative cancer treatment methods that don’t include intensive chemotherapy treatments or radiation therapy.

-As always, feel free to reach out to our ITC team if there’s anything we can do to help.
+As always, feel free to reach out to our team at Immunity Therapy Center if there’s anything we can do to help.
 Whether you’d like more information about leukemia or are interested in hearing more about our alternative therapies, our team is always an email or phone call away.

 - “What is Chronic Myeloid Leukemia?” cancer.org, July 19, 2018, https://www.cancer.org/cancer/chronic-myeloid-leukemia/about/what-is-cml.html.
 Accessed May 29, 2020.